Mactto/Mactto/README.md

 ### 💻 Activities

 * Project Manager in Univting entrepreneurship clubs
-* Leader in LikeLion at Suncheon National University 9th
+* Leader in LikeLion at Soonchunhyang University 9th
 * Backend Develper in UPF 2021ss
 * Backend Develper in DDD programming club